QuantumSavory/QuantumClifford.jl/docs/src/noisycircuits.md

 CurrentModule = QuantumClifford.Experimental.NoisyCircuits
 ```

+!!! warning "Unstable"
+    This is unfinished experimental functionality that will change significantly.

-We have experimental support for simulation of noisy Clifford circuirts which can be imported with `using QuantumClifford.Experimental.NoisyCircuits`.
+We have experimental support for simulation of noisy Clifford circuits which can be imported with `using QuantumClifford.Experimental.NoisyCircuits`.

 Both [Monte Carlo](@ref noisycircuits_mc) and [Perturbative Expansion](@ref noisycircuits_perturb) approaches are supported.
 When performing a perturbative expansion in the noise parameter, the expansion can optionally be performed symbolically, to arbitrary high orders.